FIRE live telephone assistance is now available.

 Monday through Friday 8:30am – 5:30pm EST

-Assistance with individual taxpayer returns or account related issues cannot be provided on the numbers listed above.
-Click on the Help tab on IRS.gov for help with many tax issues.
+Assistance with individual taxpayer accounts, account related issues, or tax law cannot be provided on the numbers listed above.
+Click the Help link on IRS.gov for help with many tax issues.